THE ENGINEERING APPLICATION is available now and will be available on UCLA Academic Works from August 13, 2021 – September 27, 2021 (11:59pm)

 Financial Need considered: This denotes a Merit-based Scholarship.
 This means that all students that meet the criteria, regardless of financial need, are eligible.
 However, the Scholarships Committee will still consider financial need in making their selections.

 Financial Need Required: This denotes a Need-Based Scholarship.
 This means that in addition to meeting the other criteria, the student must also have been determined to demonstrate Financial Need.
 Financial Need is determined by the Financial Aid Office (FAO) using data submitted on the FAFSA or Dream Act paperwork.
 If you did not submit a FAFSA for the 2020-21 academic year (was due March 2nd of 2020), then you can not be considered for scholarships that say “financial need required”.

 To summarize, if you submitted a FAFSA or Dream Act paperwork, you can be considered for any scholarship for which you qualify, Need based, and Merit based.
 If you did not submit a FAFSA or Dream Act paperwork, you may only be considered for Merit based Scholarships.

 Please note that it is possible that you submit a FAFSA and for the Financial Aid to determine that you are not eligible for additional scholarships and financial aid.
 But you would never know if you could be eligible without first submitting the FAFSA.
 You may still submit a FAFSA or Dream Act application.
 Please see the financial aid office website for more information: http://www.financialaid.ucla.edu/Undergraduate/Applying-for-Aid

 What if I am…

 You are welcome to apply to these scholarships!
-However, award preference will be given to students who are enrolled full time (minimum 12 units per quarter), and for a full academic year (F20, W21, Sp21), as funds are disbursed over Winter and Spring.
+However, award preference will be given to students who are enrolled full time (minimum 12 units per quarter), and for a full academic year (Fall, Winter, and Spring).

 enrolled in less than 12 units